Howard cancels men’s basketball season because of covid concerns

 Howard is the third team in the Mid-Eastern Athletic Conference to call off its men’s basketball season.
 Bethune-Cookman announced in October that it would not play any sports during the 2020-21 academic year.
 In November, Maryland-Eastern Shore announced it would not play spring sports, including men’s and women’s basketball.
 Teams in the Ivy League also are foregoing their basketball seasons because of the pandemic.

-Howard joins Chicago State as the two teams nationally that called off their seasons after actually playing games.
+Howard joins Chicago State as the two men’s teams nationally that called off their seasons after actually playing games.

 Read more on college sports: